 Pace is not the same as a break, although they have similar effect.
 A break is rest, an exhale or inhale.
 Pace, especially a slow, even one, is how we go where we go.
 The benefits of commanding pace are subtle but endearing.
 Steadiness goes hand in hand with a fixed gaze, focusing on what is meaningful and ignoring the extraneous.

-In Federico Garcia Lorca’s marvelous and awfully existential The Dialogue of Two Snails, the snail is an adventurous soul, driven by a simple, authentic need:
+In Federico Garcia Lorca’s marvelous and awfully existential poem the snail is an adventurous soul, driven by a simple, authentic need:

 And the snail, the peaceful

 The divine serenity

 From Federico Garcia Lorca’s “The Dialogue of Two Snails”